wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/obtaining_credentials.md

 ## 1. Send an Email to Wayfair

-Send an email to ERPSupport@wayfair.com to request assistance:
+Please send an email to your Wayfair Account Manager, and copy (CC) ERPSupport@wayfair.com to request assistance:

 - Subject : Access to Plentymarkets plugin / (Name of your company) (Wayfair Supplier ID)
 - Body: